commercetools/commercetools-project-sync/docs/CONTRIBUTING.md

 ### Build

  Gradle docker plugin is used to build and deploy the docker images.
- To build the docker image to your desktop docker,
+ To build the docker image locally, please run
  ````bash
 ./gradlew dockerBuildImage
 ````